AshuraMajestic/KhanaDotCom/readme.md

 ```

-T Make sure to replace `<your_access_token>` placeholders with actual access tokens in your implementation.
+Make sure to replace `<your_access_token>` placeholders with actual access tokens in your implementation.
 If you need further adjustments or have more questions, feel free to ask!